f5devcentral/f5-rseries-training/docs/rseries_diagnostics.rst

         "f5-system-diagnostics-qkview:filename": "my-qkview4.tgz"
     }

-Below is the following output showing successfukl intiation of the qkview:
+Below is the following output showing successful intiation of the qkview:

 .. code-block:: json